rileythomp/uw-courses/README.md

 ![uwc](https://user-images.githubusercontent.com/35535783/68446911-21207780-01ac-11ea-9595-6726fbc9202c.png)

-Search for University of Waterloo courses by subject or course code
+Search for University of Waterloo courses by subject or course code.

 Built with:
  * Javascript, Node, Express, jQuery
  * EJS for templating
  * UWAPI and Cheerio for querying and web scraping course info
+ * Deployed with Heroku

 To run locally: